Measles, mumps, rubella, and varicella virus vaccine live (Subcutaneous route)

 It is very important that your child return to your doctor’s office at the right time if your child needs a second dose of the vaccine.
 Be sure to notify your doctor of any side effects that occur after your child receive this vaccine.

 Do not become pregnant for 3 months after receiving this vaccine without first checking with your doctor.
 There is a chance that this vaccine may cause problems during pregnancy.
 If you think you have become pregnant, tell your doctor right away.
-Your doctor may want you to join a pregnancy registry for patients receiving this vaccine.

 Children who have received this vaccine have developed a fever and in some cases a fever with seizures.
 Talk with your child's doctor if you have concerns about this.